The Turks and Caicos Barrier Reef

 The Esperanza had much of the same origin as the Trouvadore and was headed to Cuba with slaves.
 This ship sank in 1837 off of Middle Caicos or East Caicos.
 Unlike the Trouvadore, many lives were lost in the wreck, and the survivors were freed in Nassau in the Bahamas.

-One wreck that had wide reaching affects was the R.M.S Medina, which was the first British Royal Mail Service ship to be lost at sea.
-This ship wrecked at North Reef off of Grand Turk, and was largely the catalyst for the construction of the
+One wreck that had wide-reaching effects was the R.M.S Medina, which was the first British Royal Mail Service ship to be lost at sea.
+This ship wrecked at North Reef off of Grand Turk, and was largely the catalyst for the construction of the Grand Turk Lighthouse.

 The US Navy Gunboats